raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 Guthrum left Wessex.

-Guthrum returned with a large force and marched on Chippenham.
-Guthrum killed many of the town’s inhabitants.
+Guthrum returned with a large force and marched on Chippenham where Alfred was resident.
+Most of the town’s inhabitants were killed but Alfred managed to escape.
 It is likely that this was the last straw for the Witan and that Alfred lost their support due to the fact that his attempts to pay off the Vikings had not worked.
-Alfred was forced to leave Wessex in fear for his life.
+Alfred was forced to leave Wessex in fear of his life.
 He sought refuge in the Somerset marshes at Athelney.

 The story may have some truth and Alfred and his family may well have been taken in by a peasant family who had no idea who he was.